Lighting for Food Processing Washdown Zones

 1. Verify Safety and Hygiene Certifications:

-• NSF/ANSI 2: Request the official NSF listing to verify the fixture is certified for food environments.
-Do not accept "NSF compliant" without the certificate.
+• NSF/ANSI 2: Request the official NSF listing.
+Do not accept "designed to meet" or "NSF compliant" without a certificate.

 2. Demand Comprehensive Performance Data:

-• LM-79 Report: This report provides verified data on total lumen output, luminous efficacy (lm/W), and Color Rendering Index (CRI).
-For inspection areas, a CRI of 80+ is essential for accurate color discernment.
+• LM-79 Report: Provides verified total lumen output and CRI.
+For inspection areas, a CRI of 80+ is essential for detecting product defects.

 3. Analyze Photometric Layouts: